 My photography has taken me on extensive travels throughout Australia, Tasmania, New Zealand, North and South America, Canada, China, Europe, Iceland, Norway, Finland, Greenland, Mongolia, the Arctic and Antarctica.
 I also pursue an active interest in mountain biking and wilderness trekking.

 In Australia I am officially represented by Philip Kulpa and the Source Photographica Gallery.
-International representation includes the Wilderness Gallery at Cradle Mountain in Tasmania and the Aspen Gallery in Aspen USA.
+International representation includes the Aspen Gallery in Aspen USA.
 My work has also been exhibited at international shows and expos across the USA and Europe including Photokina in Germany and PhotoPlus in New York.

 My photography has also been exhibited at Montsalvat Art Gallery, purchased by City Councils, as well as private collectors around the world.
 My photography has won both Gold with Distinction and Silver with Distinction awards at the prestigious Australian Professional Photography Awards (APPA) as well as winning other internationally acclaimed awards such as the World Extreme Environment People's Choice Award.
 My work has also been published in numerous magazines and journals, including B&W + Color, National Geographic, Canadian Geographic, F11 Magazine, The Australian Photography and Gallery Compendium, Wild, Australian Photography, Better Photography, Better Pictures, Wildlife Photographic and the Silvershotz Journal.